-The two biggest application systems are the Common Application and the Coalition Application.
+The biggest application system is the Common Application.
 If you are applying to college this upcoming cycle, building your school list is a crucial part of this process.
-The chances that you will encounter the Coalition Application or Common App at least once is certain.
+The chances that you will encounter the Common App at least once is certain, as it has over 700+ member colleges.